Clustering4Ever/Clustering4Ever/README.md

 * _Random Local Area_ *
 * **Clusterwize**

-Algorithm followed with a * implement _ClusteringAlgorithmCz_ trait and can be run by benchmarking classes.
+Algorithm followed with a * implement _ClusteringAlgorithm_ trait and can be run by benchmarking classes.

 ### Quality Indices